gentoo/sci/CONTRIBUTING.md

     git checkout -b my-feature master

+For the fastest process during merging it is best to have a single branch per package.

 ###Work on the package
 Now you are ready to work on your package of interest.
 Once you are finished you should _always_ use **[repoman](http://dev.gentoo.org/~zmedico/portage/doc/man/repoman.1.html)** to do a static analysis of your work.